 Corporate bonds are usually sold through a third party, called the corporate trustee.
-Having a third party helps solve a number of issues.
+Employing a third party helps solve a number of issues.
 For example, it might be difficult for investors to understand covenants and determine if companies are keeping in line with the contract details.
 By having a knowledgable third party, investors can rely on the trustee to manage the relationship with the corporations.

 Types of Corporate Bonds

 There are five basic categories of corporate bonds: public utilities, transportations, industrials, banks and finance companies, and international issues.
 The five categories can be further broken down.
 For example, the transportation category includes airlines, railroads, and trucking companies.

 Security of bonds

 Security for bonds suggests some kind of underlying asset that backs up the issue.
 This is preferable for investors, as it provides risk protection against a potential corporate default.
 Assets backing the bond provide security beyond the credit of the issuer.

 Bonds can be backed by different assets.
 For example, bonds that are backed by mortgages are mortgage-backed securities (MBS).
 A mortgage bond gives the bondholders the ability to sell mortgaged properties to satisfy any unpaid obligations to bondholders.

 Collateral trust bonds

 Collateral trust bonds are similar to mortgage bonds except houses are not used to back up the bond.
 These are used by companies that do not own fixed assets or real property.
 Instead, these companies own securities of other companies.
 When issuing bonds, they pledge such stocks, bonds, or other investments that they own in other companies.

 Equipment trust certificates